hpdumm/jmake/README.md

 can be understood and copied easily into new projects,
 * and because no additional dependencies are required.

-While not as capable as *junit*, all tests are now run from about 34 lines of code.
+While not as capable as *junit*, all tests are now run from about 34 lines of code inside the *jmake* program.

-This script does not clean out prior builds.
-You must manually delete the generated bin/ folder to remove past build artifacts, old class files, etc.
+This script does clean out prior builds.
+The bin/ directory is deleted on each run.